eric2323223/jekyll-now/drafts/PG.md

 Most of the RL algorithms follow this pattern.
 In the following paragraphs, I will briefly talk about some terms used in RL to facilitate our discussion in the next section.
 #### Definition

-1. Action (A): All the possible moves that the agent can take
+1.  动作 (A): All the possible moves that the agent can take
-2. State (S): Current situation returned by the environment.
+2.  状态 (S): Current situation returned by the environment.
-3. Reward (R): An immediate return send back from the environment to evaluate the last action.
+3.  奖励 (R): An immediate return send back from the environment to evaluate the last action.
-4. Policy (π): The strategy that the agent employs to determine next action based on the current state.
+4.  策略 (π): The strategy that the agent employs to determine next action based on the current state.
 5. Value (V): The expected long-term return with discount, as opposed to the short-term reward R. _Vπ(s)_  is defined as the expected long-term return of the current state sunder policy π.
 6. Q-value or action-value (Q): Q-value is similar to Value, except that it takes an extra parameter, the current action  _a_.  _Qπ(s, a)_  refers to the long-term return of the current state  _s_, taking action  _a_  under policy π.